Section 16

 • humans find a difficulty in explaining their own reason, merely because it cannot be reduced to the very same principles as instinct.

-Reason is nothing but a wonderful and unintelligible instinct in our souls.
+• is merely a wonderful and unintelligible instinct in our souls.

 This instinct arises from past observation and experience.